dburian/transformer_document_embedding/notes/document_embedding.md

 #### Similarity

-This is the category of tasks SBERT excells at.
+This is the category of tasks SBERT excels at.
 This is where we'll see if our model is any good.

 - Documents similar (in terms of words, structure, meaning) to each other should